 The infection may develop into a life-threatening pneumonia, especially in puppies.

 Treatment and prevention

-They complement supportive therapies, that treat symptoms but not the cause of the disease: antitussives, glucocorticoid anti-inflammatories and/or bronchodilators.
+They complement supportive therapies, which treat symptoms but not the cause of the disease: antitussives, glucocorticoid anti-inflammatories, and/or bronchodilators.

-Vaccination is the only protection against respiratory viruses.
-Your vet may advise you to complement the core vaccination program with vaccines against respiratory pathogen if he thinks your dog is particularly exposed.
+Vaccination is the only protection against viruses.
+Your vet may advise you to complement the core vaccination program with vaccines against respiratory pathogens if he thinks your dog is particularly exposed.

 Canine adenovirus-2 (CAV-2) and canine distemper virus (CDV) are already part of the core vaccination program that should be administered to any dog.

-Vaccines against Bordetella bronchiseptica, canine parainfluenza virus, and canine influenza virus are optional, non-core vaccines.
-Because these pathogens are very contagious, they are recommended for dogs that can get in contact with other dogs in kennels, in shelters or in co-housed environments.
+Vaccines against the bacterium Bordetella bronchiseptica, canine parainfluenza virus, and canine influenza virus are optional, non-core vaccines.
+But, because these pathogens are very contagious, they are recommended for dogs which can get in contact with other dogs in kennels, in shelters or in co-housed environments.

 Non-core respiratory vaccines are NOT INDICATED if your dog is NOT EXPOSED to other dogs.

 Example of a vaccination schedule for a dog exposed to respiratory pathogens

 |1||DHP unless it was given at 26 weeks in the puppy schedule||CPi, Bb|